ptvan/ptvan.github.io/_posts/2021-07-27-being-productive-in-Scala.md

 Regardless of the build system you choose, you will have to do some setup to get your Scala code to compile.
 You can call sbt/Mill manually, or have them watch source files to automatically recompile when there are changes.

-If you instead would like to code and run a small project as quickly as possible, [Ammonite](https://ammonite.io/) turns Scala files into executable code by compiling your code transparently behind the scene.
+If you instead would like to code and run a small project as quickly as possible, [Ammonite](https://ammonite.io/) turns your Scala files into self-contained executable scripts by compiling transparently behind the scene.
 Ammonite also adds some features to the Scala REPL.